Hawks’ and Ospreys Awards Policy

-The Trustees’ policy currently is to provide a larger number of modest awards rather than a very limited number of larger sums.
+The Trustees’ policy on awards to individual athletes currently is to provide a larger number of modest awards rather than a very limited number of larger sums.
 Applications have to be endorsed by a University Senior Member to confirm financial need; grants are normally only awarded in sports of Blue or Half-blue status, taking into account if need is equal, the level of sporting excellence and the academic level.

 Scale of Awards

-Applications are normally submitted by a date which is defined in the middle of the Lent term and advertised to all colleges and sports clubs.
-The Trustees make their decisions before the end of that term.
-Each year the awards are announced in the University Reporter and either at the end of the Lent Term, or early in the Easter Term, a reception is arranged at the Hawks’ Club at which the awards are made.
+Applications are normally submitted by 14th February (Valentine’s Day) and advertised to all colleges and sports clubs.
+The Trustees will make their decisions before the end of Easter Term.
+Each year the awards are announced in the University Reporter and a reception is arranged at the Hawks’ Clubhouse at which the Awards are made.

-The Fund is now by far the largest in the University to provide help to sportsmen and women and the Trustees are convinced that prudent management will allow the total level of the awards to be increased steadily over the years.
+The Hawks’ and Ospreys Charitable Trust is now the largest charity in the University to provide help to sportsmen and women and the Trustees are convinced that the combination of ongoing prudent investment management and the increasing generosity of Hawks and Osprey alumni/ae will allow the total level of the Awards to be increased steadily over the years.

-Certainly this is the aim, for there is even less doubt about the success of those to whom awards have been given than their need; their names have featured in summer and winter Olympics, World, and European Championships and Commonwealth Games, as well as myriad international and national competitions across the sporting world.
+Certainly, this is the aim: the success of those to whom Awards have been given is evidenced by their names featured in Summer and Winter Olympics, World and European Championships, and Commonwealth Games, as well as myriad international and national competitions across the sporting world.

 In addition to its current activities, the Trust can facilitate the transfer of funds should any Hawk have a particular project, within the charitable objectives, that he wishes to endow.

 Grants to the Hawks’, Ospreys and other University sports clubs